-Dave Kolar, Chair/Associate Professor of Psychology, earned a Ph.D.
+Dave Kolar, Associate Professor of Psychology, earned a Ph.D.
 (1995) in Social/Personality Psychology from the University of California, Riverside, after receiving a M.A.
 (1993) in Psychology from the University of California, Riverside and a B.A.
 (1989) in Psychology from San Diego State University.
-His research interests include social perception, accuracy in personality judgment, applying psychological principles to environmental behavior, and mentoring at-risk children.
+His research interests include environmental issues and psychology, measurement and evaluation, social perception, and mentoring at-risk children.
 He has presented his work at numerous professional conferences and his research on social perception and mentoring at-risk children has been published in the Journal of Personality and Social Psychology, the Journal of Personality, and Mentoring & Tutoring: Partnership in Learning.
 In addition, he is currently the external evaluator on a 5-year, $996,000 National Science Foundation grant.
 He has also served as the assessment and evaluation coordinator on 3-year, $475,000 grant awarded by the U.S. Department of Education and co-authored a 3-year, $300,000 grant awarded by the U.S. Department of Health and Human Services.